sivanivedula/cse15l-lab-reports/lab2.md

 ```
 ![Image](stringServer1.png)

 * This screenshot demonstrates the collective work of the getString(), getQuery(), and toString() method, to isolate the query string to display on the server.
+The initial argument passed is the URI url object, the url from the server.
 * A relavent argument for using the getPath() method is the path from the URI url object that is the path component of the URL we specify.
 The getPath() method returns the path component as a String.
 It is used specifically in this code to check if the path equals "/add-message" at which the rest of the code can proceed, and if not, a "404 Not Found" message will show.
 * The getQuery() method retrieves the actual query from the URI object, and the relavent argument for this method is the path from the URI url object.
 The string it returns is passed to a String query, and the query can be isolated.
 * Another set of relavent methods are append and toString().
 This screenshot shows an example of the append method which adds a string to the message StringBuilder variable.